melisplatform/melis-cms-page-script-editor/README.md

 ### Prerequisites

-The following modules need to be installed to run the Melis Link Checker module:
+The following modules need to be installed to run the Melis CMS Page Script Editor module:

 - Melis core
 - Melis engine